cwmacken/videoAmp/readme.md

 #### 9.Describe what shortcuts you made and tradeoffs to real-world development

 Lots.
 First off I would have a much more robust backend, probably passing the req.body of /dataIntake into a library to clean up the service and make it pretty.
-Once it had its own lib I would aggressively check for errors in the data.
+Once it had it in its own lib I would aggressively check for errors in the data.
 I would also make the schemas more robust.
 I would likely put more try-catches in the client side queries and play around with extracting ALOT more data.
 I would also most likely tighten up some of my naming conventions.

 #### 10.Write a Readme in Markdown to describe all of the above